sansarip/peanuts/README.md

     [:div "hiccup stuff"]))
 ```

-The functions become impure in that they heavily depend on the Re-frame subscriptions bound in their let-forms.
+The problem with the above example is that functions defined as such become impure, heavily depending on the Re-frame subscriptions bound in their let-forms - coupling your components and your subscriptions.
 This makes it harder to create a library of components that you can share between projects, and it makes the components harder to test.

 I prefer this...